Love This? Save and Share!

 Islington

-Let me tell you, there’s nothing humble about this grape.
+Let us tell you, there’s nothing humble about this grape.
 This cheese and wine bar in London serves up sustainable dishes in an elegant setting – those looking for the perfect ‘Gram shot need look no further than the copper lighting and emerald velvet seating.

 The smaller plates are all created using locally-sourced ingredients, and butcher Donald Russell provides high-quality meat with as little impact on the land as possible.